ssh_config(5) — Linux manual page

 line.
 Only the superuser can forward privileged ports.

-By default, the local port is bound in accordance with
+By default, the local port is bound in accordance with the

-the GatewayPorts setting.
-However, an explicit
+GatewayPorts setting.
+However, an explicit bind_address

-specific address.
-The bind_address of localhost
+The bind_address of localhost indicates that the listening

 LogLevel